-- Part of the programme Distances and proximities
+- Part of the program Distances and proximities

 Choreomaniacs is a performative docu-fiction, chronologically following the events that market the “dance epidemy” in the summer of 1518, in Strasbourg – a mass dystopian manifestation, which affected several hundred people.
 The show discusses the way we choose to look at dance, starting from a series of testimonials from the scholars of the period, a mix of pseudoscience, theology and medieval science-fiction, in contemporary movements.
 The focus is on the way the epidemic spread was documented, the events being told from the point of view of the watcher, never from the point of view of the one who lived them.

 1518.
 The city of Strasbourg is on full alert.
 A dance epidemic starts in the city’s main market.